 Mayor Hylan apparently disagreed and on March 13 instructed Police Commissioner Enright “to see to it that no such exhibition as was recently given by Miss Helen Moller, the dancer, in her interpretation of Sibelius’s ‘Valse Triste,’ be repeated.”
 The New-York Tribune reported that Hyland said, in part, “This young woman claimed to have appeared in the name of art, but most people believe it was an indecent performance.”

-Although Helen had hired the Metropolitan Opera house independently and had “even provided a new stage carpet at high cost for her fifty young dancers’ bare feet,” according to The Times, the Met stockholders canceled her second scheduled performance.
+Although Helen had hired the Metropolitan Opera house independently and had “even provided a new stage carpet at high cost for her fifty young dancers’ bare feet,” according to The New York Times, the Met stockholders canceled her second scheduled performance.
 Instead, the act was moved to Carnegie Hall on March 11 with what The New York Times called “somewhat more of drapery and less startling effects of light.”

 Later that year Helen purchased the country estate of Archibald Harrison in Mount Kisco, New York.
-She announced that “she plans to build an open-air theatre modeled along the lines of the ancient Greek theatres,” reported The Times.
+She announced that “she plans to build an open-air theatre modeled along the lines of the ancient Greek theatres,” reported The New York Times.
 By now she was introducing herself, non-professionally, as Mrs. Robert Poole, and a year later, in November, little Robert Alfred Poole, Jr. would be born.

 The problem was that Edna W. Poole was still in the picture.
 It was not until September 1920 that Edna was granted a divorce, naming Helen Moller as correspondent.
-“The dancer asserted at the time that she and Poole had gone through a form of marriage,” said The Times.
+“The dancer asserted at the time that she and Poole had gone through a form of marriage,” said The New York Times.

 The New York Herald dredged up the earlier Metropolitan Opera sensation.
 “Miss Helen Moller, the classic dancer, who attracted attention back in February, 1918, when she flitted across the stage of the Metropolitan Opera House garbed in a smile and little more, was named correspondent.” it said.